-Rice (Oryza sativa L.) seedlings differing in boron tolerance were grown in hydroponics containing 1.5 mM boron (as boric acid) for 8 days.
-Boron (B) caused marked reduction in length, biomass and relative water content of the seedlings, with more reductions in B-sensitive cv.
+Rice (Oryza sativa L.) seedlings differing in boron tolerance were grown in hydroponics containing varying boron concentration. (as boric acid) for 8 days.
+Yoshida Nutrient Solution (Yoshida et al.1976) served as control, whereas 0.5 mM boron (moderately toxic) and 1.5 mM boron (highly toxic).
+Boron excess (B) caused marked reduction in length, biomass and relative water content of the seedlings, with more reductions in B-sensitive cv.
 Malaviya-36 as compared with B-tolerant cv.
 Brown Gora.
 B-sensitive seedlings showed higher B uptake in roots and shoots compared to the tolerant.
 Scanning electron microscopy (SEM) revealed ultrastructural damage to the guard cells with excess boron.
 Energy dispersive X-ray analysis (EDXA) of rice leaves showed decline in concentration of P, S, Ca and Mg in seedlings on B treatment.
-Increased production of reactive oxygen species O2.-, H2O2, lipid peroxides, alteration in activity of antioxidative enzymes and increased membrane permeability was observed in B treated seedlings compared to controls.
+Increased production of reactive oxygen species O2, H2O2, lipid peroxides, alteration in activity of antioxidative enzymes and increased membrane permeability was observed in B treated seedlings compared to controls.
 Real time PCR analysis of stress regulatory genes indicated differential expression of SOD isoforms in the two sets of cultivars with B treatment.
 Interestingly seedlings of B-tolerant cultivar were characterized by higher level of expression of Fe-SOD and its further increased expression on B treatment.
 Results suggest that B toxicity involves ultrastructural and elemental changes, increased generation of ROS and altered antioxidative enzyme activities in rice seedlings and increased expression Fe-SOD isoform appears to be associated with B tolerance.